Do you have a question about GMP or GMP equalisation? Check below for the answer.

 - For SALPS members this is likely to be between September 2022 and Summer 2023.

-- For RIGPS members this is likely to be between June and December 2023.
+- For RIGPS members this is likely to be between November 2023 and Autumn 2024.

 Please be assured that if you are affected, we will write to you individually with full details.